The Aspire Scholarship

 After scholarship recipients are notified by the Ministry, they will be given approximately 3 months to confirm an enrolment at a private school.
 Applicants are encouraged to make contact with private schools before they are notified of the outcome of their application so they are well prepared if their application is successful.

-Go to the Independent Schools of New Zealand website for information about some private schools.
+Go to the Independent Schools of New Zealand website (external link) for more information about these private schools.

 An Aspire Scholarship holder may keep their scholarship for the time they attend a private school - a maximum of 5 years (Year 9 to Year 13).
 The duration may be extended in exceptional circumstances.
 Support will be stopped if the student leaves school or transfers to a state or state-integrated school.
 If the student transitions directly to another Aspire compatible private school, they will be able to keep their Aspire Scholarship if the family takes responsibility for any additional fees involved in the transition.